salesforce/lwc/CONTRIBUTING.md

 ## Building LWC

-When using `yarn start` from packages/lwc-intergation, lwc will build in dev-mode with a watcher, but if you wish to compile lwc in production mode, you can use the following command:
+When using `yarn start` from packages/lwc-integration, lwc will build in dev-mode with a watcher, but if you wish to compile lwc in production mode, you can use the following command:

 ```bash
 yarn build:prod
 ```

-## Intergation Testing
+## Integration Testing

-When developing lwc, utilize integration testing to ensure functionality is correctly reflected in the browser.
-To run integration test in headless chrome, run the following command from the lwc-integration directory:
+When developing lwc, use integration testing to ensure functionality is correctly reflected in the browser.
+To run integration tests in headless chrome, run the following command from the lwc-integration directory:

 ```bash
 cd packages/lwc-integration